JayCBoi/Databricks/README.md

 All projects follow:
 - Bronze → Silver → Gold data layers
 - Parameterized and reusable notebooks
-- Automated data quality checks
+- Data quality checks
-- Production-ready scheduling and monitoring
+- Scheduling and monitoring

 **Note:** this repository contains only *.py* notebook files used in Databricks or *.ipynb* files.
 All pipeline results, job configurations, and visualizations are documented in the README files below.